-Figure 8A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Mbombela and Emalahleni Local Municipality, Mpumalanga Province during epidemiological weeks 30-41, 2021.
+Figure 8A-B: Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Mbombela and Emalahleni Local Municipality, Mpumalanga Province during epidemiological weeks 30-45, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

 In Mpumalanga, three WWTPs are being tested by Lumegen and Waterlab.
 Lumegen commenced the quantitative testing for SARS-CoV-2 levels in two WWTPs in Mbombela (Kingstone Vale) and Emalahleni (Riverview) Local Municipalities in epidemiologic week 30 (Figure 8a-8b).
 Waterlab commenced testing in epidemiologic week 39 in Kanyamazane WWTP in Emalahleni Local Municipality.
-Between week 37 to week 40, SARS-CoV-2 levels dropped in Kingstone Vale and Riverview WWTPs, with a corresponding decrease in the clinical cases.
+With increasing numbers of clinical cases, the SARS-CoV-2 levels have been very low in Kingstone Vale and may be increasing at Riverview WWTPs.
 However, more current samples are needed for these areas.